 The Mandai Express service operates routes to Khatib, Tampines, Bedok and Sengkang.
 Arranged by Wildlife Reserves Singapore in cooperation with Beeline, these bus services provide additional connectivity to Mandai on Weekends, as well as School & Public Holidays, aside from regular public bus services (138, 926, 927) and tourist buses.
-These services are temporarily suspended from 1 April 2020 till further notice.

 These services are currently operated by Woodlands Transport Service Pte Ltd.

 Mandai Express (Khatib Route)

 |Singapore Zoo Coach Bay ↺ Khatib MRT Station Pick Up Point